cahute/cahute/docs/topics/file-formats/graphcard.rst

 * A big endian, 16-bit unsigned integer representing the size of the next entry.
-* A main memory file of the data for which the length is the one above, of CASIOLINK format; see :ref:`file-format-casiolink` for more information.
+* A main memory file of the data for which the length is the one above, of CASIOLINK format; see :ref:`file-format-topic-container` for more information.

 .. _GraphCard:
     https://web.archive.org/web/20230125095116/